 2.2 Species Description

 Pinus caribaea var.
 Hondurensis (Senecl) Barr.et Golf. is widely grown in the African tropics and subtropics [14].
-In its natural habitat in central America and the Caribbean Basin, Pinus caribaea performs best at low altitudes (approximately 700 m asl) and on fertile, well-drained soils with mean annual rainfall (MAR) of 1200 mm per year and mean annual temperatures ranging from 20°Cto 27°C [15].
-In Africa, Pinus caribaea is reported to be adaptable to a wide range of climates and elevations [16; 17].
-The hard wood of Pinus caribaea is appropriate for floors and all types of construction.
+In its natural habitat in central America and the Caribbean Basin, Pinus caribaea thrives best at low altitudes (up to approximately 700 m above mean sea level) on fertile, well-drained soils with mean annual rainfall (MAR) of 1200 mm per year and mean annual temperatures ranging from 20°Cto 27°C [15].
+In Africa, Pinus caribaea is known for its adaptability to a wide range of climates and elevations [16; 17].
+The hard wood of Pinus caribaea is suitable for floors and various types of construction.

 2.3 Sampling Procedure

-Simple random sampling was used in this study.
-P. caribbea plantation stand of 1997 was purposively selected for this study base on availability and relatively low disturbance/ harvesting.
-Volume table development for this age series was needed because they are mature to meet management objectives (timber production).
-Hence, the management of the forest reserve will need the table for valuation purpose during allocation processes.
-Ten Temporary Sample Plots (TSP) of equal size 25 m x 25 m were randomly located in each of the plantation.
+Simple random sampling was employed in this study.
+P. caribbea plantation stand established in 1997 was purposively selected due to its availability and relatively low disturbance/ harvesting.
+Developing a volume table for this age series is crucial as the trees are mature enough to meet management objectives (timber production).
+Consequently, the management of the forest reserve will utilize the table for valuation purposes during allocation processes.
+Ten Temporary Sample Plots (TSP) each measuring 25 m x 25 m were randomly located in each of the plantation.

 2.4 Method of Data Collection

 All trees in each Temporary Sample Plot (TSP) were enumerated.
-The tree total height, merchantable height, Diameter at the top (Dt), Diameter at the middle (Dm), Diameter at the base (Db), and Diameter at Breast Height (dbh) over bark at 1.3 m above the ground of all trees encountered in a sample plot were measured using diameter tape and Height was measured using Spiegel relaskop.
+The total tree height, merchantable height, diameter at the top (Dt), middle (Dm), base (Db), and diameter at breast height (dbh) over bark at 1.3 m above the ground of all trees in the sample plot were measured using a diameter tape and height was measured using a Spiegel relaskop.

 2.5 Data Analysis